DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Those with commercial licenses have to adhere to higher standards than those without.
 If you hold a CDL, you need to:

-• Let your employer know within 24 hours if your CDL is revoked, suspended, or cancelled.
+• Let your employer know within 1 business day if your CDL is revoked, suspended, or canceled.

-• Let your employer know within 30 days if you get any traffic ticket.
+• Let your employer know within 30 days if you are convicted for any traffic ticket.

 • Provide the Department of Licensing (DOL) with proof of insurance from your employer if your personal driver's license is revoked or suspended.